 5. Aggregate cancer risk for U.S. population.
 As discussed in Unit III.A., EPA has classified fluxapyroxad as "Not likely to be Carcinogenic to Humans" based on convincing evidence that carcinogenic effects are not likely below a defined dose range.
 The Agency has determined that the quantification of risk using the cPAD for fluxapyroxad will adequately account for all chronic toxicity, including carcinogenicity that could result from exposure to fluxapyroxad.
-As noted above, chronic exposure to fluxapyroxad from food and water will utilize 64% of the cPAD for infants (< 1 year old) the population group receiving the greatest exposure.
+Because the Agency has determined fluxapyroxad will not cause a chronic risk, the Agency concludes that fluxapyroxad will not pose a cancer risk for the U.S. population.